focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ Draw cursor line highlight (disabled)
++ Draw inactive cursors, but only if no search results are present
 + Create a panel for the search
     + Refactor animation into something more general
     + Use the new animation struct for the search bar